 - Wear compression socks during and after lifting

-Vein Health Experts Can Help With Safe Exercise Routines
+Vein Specialists Can Help With Safe Exercise Routines

 As you can see, exercising with varicose veins is not only possible, in most cases, it is going to benefit you and your vein issues.